Mode mixing and losses in misaligned microcavities: Gaussian Mirror Cavities

-\subsection{Mode Distortion}
+\subsection{Mode distortion}

 The mode of interest was selected by finding the cavity eigenmode with the greatest overlap with the geometrically expected mode $\ket{\Psi_{0,0}^{G}}$.
 This method was chosen on the assumption that there would usually exist a cavity eigenmode that was a perturbation of the geometrically expected mode, which retains the transverse structure of a fundamental Gaussian beam.
-However, as shown in Fig.~\ref{fig: gaussian_mirror_coupling}, while such a cavity eigenmode can typically be found, there are configurations, even for transversely aligned mirrors, where there is no single eigenmode that overlaps dominantly with the expected mode.
+However, as shown in Fig.~\ref{fig: gaussian_mirror_coupling}, while such a cavity eigenmode can typically be found, there are configurations where the chosen eigenmode has an overlap of approximately 50\%, or occasionally even less, with the expected mode, even for transversely aligned mirrors.
+This arises because the expected mode can fully hybridise with a higher order mode at transverse degeneracies, as observed in~\cite{Koks:22_1}, meaning that the cavity eigenmode is not a small perturbation of the expected mode.

 To investigate such cases further, in Fig.~\ref{fig: gaussian_4_resonance_example_panel}, we study the region around the confocal configurations of this system, where there is very strong occupation of $\mathcal{I}=4$ throughout, but with narrower, high loss regions within.
-Here, the occupation of higher order modes in the copropagating basis is so strong as to make identifying the mode of interest challenging, as the geometrically expected mode hybridises very strongly, meaning no mode strongly resembles the expectation.
-This means that the shape of the selected mode can change discontinuously across the length-misalignment space as different mode hybridisations become classified as the mode of interest.
+Here, the occupation of higher order modes in the co-propagating basis is so strong as to make identifying the mode of interest challenging, as the geometrically expected mode hybridises very strongly, meaning no mode strongly resembles the expectation.
+The selected mode is still the one which maximises the overlap with the expectation, but, where the decision between eigenmodes is finely-balanced, the shape of the selected mode can change discontinuously across the length-misalignment space as different mode hybridisations are chosen.
 These highly distorted modes and discontinuous changes in the transverse profile can be seen around narrow, high loss features where the mode structure might be expected to be complex (Fig.~\ref{fig: gaussian_4_resonance_example_panel} e and f), but also for regions of relatively low loss (Fig.~\ref{fig: gaussian_4_resonance_example_panel} c and d).
 In applications requiring coupling the cavity mode to an emitter or the extraction of photons from the cavity to a single-mode fibre, strong mode distortion is, in itself, problematic.
 Therefore, for applications of cavities with Gaussian-shaped mirrors, it is important to consider the mode distortion as well as the round trip loss.